OSHA 30-Hour Construction Training with Free Study Guide WITH PLASTIC DOL CARD

 Upon completion of the course, return to your "My Training" page and click the certificate icon.
 If you’ve completed the course requirements, you will be able to view and print your temporary OSHA 30 certificate of completion.

-How Long is OSHA 30 Certification Good For?
+How Long is OSHA 30 Training Good For?

 There is no expiration date on the DOL card.
 However, due to frequent changes in OSHA regulations we recommend you renew your training every 3-4 years.